 - Gross motor problems or problems with coordination

 - If the child has untreated CFD, seizures may start at puberty

 - Developmental delay and/or slowing of typical development

 - Smaller head circumference (but certainly not always)

 - Rett Syndrome maybe in indicator of CFD

 - *Not all these symptoms are seen in kids with CFD

 There are several different potential causes of CFD:

-Autoimmune problems can cause the body to produce Folate Receptor Antibodies (FRAs).
-These FRAs block the transport of folate into the cerebral spinal fluid.
+Autoimmune problems can cause the body to produce Folate Receptor Autoantibodies (FRAAs).
+These FRAAs block the transport of folate into the cerebral spinal fluid.

 Note: Your child can have a negative FRA test, and still have cerebral folate deficiency.
 This is because there are other possible causes of CFD.